facebook/react/docs/docs/07-working-with-the-browser.md

 * `getInitialState(): object` is invoked before a component is mounted.
 Stateful components should implement this and return the initial state data.
 * `componentWillMount()` is invoked immediately before mounting occurs.
-* `componentDidMount(DOMElement rootNode)` is invoked immediately after mounting occurs.
+* `componentDidMount()` is invoked immediately after mounting occurs.
 Initialization that requires DOM nodes should go here.

 ### Updating